 Music is a vital part of life at Junior King’s.
-Each day brings many musical experiences from the sound of boarders’ practising in the morning, through assembly singing which helps to set the mood for the day, to the three hundred instrumental lessons which take place each week.
+Each day brings many musical experiences from the sound of boarders’ practising in the morning, through assembly singing which helps to set the mood for the day, to the roughly 360 instrumental lessons which take place each week.
 From one of twenty instrumental groups and choirs, through the sounds of Beethoven, Billy Joel or African drumming which leap out of the classroom during the day, to a concert featuring performers from all age groups.

 We cater for musicians of all abilities and interests, and hope to inspire and broaden the minds of every child in the school through immersion in many different musical styles.
 Whether you are a potential music scholar or someone who just enjoys listening to the latest styles, there will be a place for you in the Junior King’s Music Department.